PKU-EPIC/GraspNeRF/README.md

 ## Overview
 This repository provides:
-- PyTorch code and weights of GraspNeRF: Coming soon.
+- PyTorch code, and weights of GraspNeRF: Coming soon (this week).
-- Multiview 6-DoF Grasping Dataset: Coming soon.
+- Multiview 6-DoF Grasping Dataset Generator and Examples: Coming soon (this or next week).

 ## Citation